Welcome to Reception

 This half term's 'Star Writer'

-We thought our whole school space week was out of this world!
-We really enjoyed the story 'Whatever Next' by Jill Murphy and even made up our own stories about where we could go in our cardboard box.
-We were so shocked to see a meteorite had crash landed on our school field!
+We kicked off this half term with a whole school space week - it was out of this world!
+Our story focus was 'Whatever Next' by Jill Murphy - a story about a bear who travels to the moon in a cardboard box.
+We made up our own stories about where we could go in our cardboard box!
+We got the chance to visit space in a space dome in our school hall.
+The children were also shocked to see a meteorite had crash landed on our school field!
 You can see all of our fun-filled space activities in the photographs below.

 Autumn has arrived!
 This half term we have been on a walk in the local area to look for signs of autumn.
 What do we see at autumn time?
 How is autumn different to summer?